sdrhodes/ISTA_220/Homework/C#_Chapter_7_Homework.md

 ### C# Homework Chapter 7

 ### 1. What is a class?
 According to the book, what does a class “arrange?”
-A classification - arranges information and behavior into meaningful entities
+A classification - arranges information and behavior into meaningful entities.
+Related variables and methods

 ### 2. What are the two purposes of encapsulation?
-To combine methods and data within a class - supports encapsulation Control accessibility of the data and methods in a class
+To combine methods and data within a class - supports encapsulation Control accessibility of the data and methods in a class (hiding data).

 ### 3. How do you instantiate an instance of a class?
 How do you access that instance?
 You instantiate an instances of a class by using the new keyword, example -